 A list of “expected reviews” will be circulated monthly by the Risk department to RMs.
 The RM’s should maintain a diary note for each customer annual review and provide ample time to collect the required information and to prepare the review, risk department to assess and CCo to consider.

+Reviews must be completed by the annual review date and can be deferred by the CRO for a maximum of 3 months, if an acceptable reason is given (eg: delayed financial statements, refinancing, new request in pipeline, etc).
+Business Development must formally record and request the approval for the extension and this must include, at least the following:

+Nature of request (provide full details)

+Recommendation

-Reviews must be completed by the annual review date
+Expected new review date

+If longer than 3 months overdue, this will need to be reported to the CCo for consideration / approval.

 The Risk department will monitor the review process, bringing “overdue” reviews to the attention of the CCo, ManCO and ARCo.